 Outdoor camera/outdoor security camera: Security cameras that provide outdoor surveillance-monitoring and record activity and send notifications of movement, potential breaches, and intrusions.

-Perimeter protection: Fortifications such as security fencing and gates, video surveillance and detection, access control, and intrusion detection, for example, designed to help prevent intrusions and potential criminal activity such as theft and burglary.
+Perimeter protection: Fortifications such as security fencing and gates, video surveillance and detection, access control, and intrusion detection.
+For example, designed to help prevent intrusions and potential criminal activity such as theft and burglary.

 Phone security: Simple measures users can take to ensure the security of the data on their phone such as using a screen lock, installing a security app, turning off tracking when not necessary, and avoiding the installation of apps that require several pieces of personal information.

-Ping camera: An indoor camera created by Vivint Smart Home with a wide-angle lens that records activity, provides remote monitoring, enables two-way talk, allows users to call out with one touch, sends mobile notifications, and can be integrated as part of a comprehensive smart home system.
+Ping camera: An indoor camera created by Vivint Smart Home with a wide-angle lens that records activity, provides remote access, enables two-way talk, allows users to call out with one touch, sends mobile notifications, and can be integrated as part of a comprehensive smart home system.

 Porch pirates: Thieves, who often follow delivery trucks, stealing packages from customers' doorsteps as they're delivered.